ZongyiYang/streamdeck-youtube-dl-plugin/README.md

 Max Downloads: Allows the user to limit the number of downloads as a safeguard against downloading from a playlist link with many videos.

-Youtube-dl Path: Allows the user to set a custom path to youtube-dl.exe.
-This plugin unpacks it's own youtube-dl.exe directly from the plugin, but if the user chooses to use their own build they can place the file path here.
+yt-dlp Path: Allows the user to set a custom path to yt-dlp.exe.
+This plugin unpacks it's own yt-dlp.exe directly from the plugin, but if the user chooses to use their own build they can place the file path here.

-Custom Command: Allows the user to supply a custom youtube-dl command.
-The plugin will invoke this command as `<youtube-dl path> <your command> <url>` sequentially with any other download options selected in the Basic Settings.
+Custom Command: Allows the user to supply a custom yt-dlp command.
+The plugin will invoke this command as `<yt-dlp path> <your command> <url>` sequentially with any other download options selected in the Basic Settings.
 This allows the user to create custom youtube-dl commands for their prefered quality or resolution or playlist settings.

-Command Preview: Gives the user a preview of all the calls to youtube-dl invoked by this button.
+Command Preview: Gives the user a preview of all the calls to yt-dlp invoked by this button.

-Update: Calls youtube-dl --update
+Update: Calls yt-dlp --update

 Kill Tasks: Gives the user the option to kill any hanging download tasks.
 Kill Button Tasks kills only tasks launched by this button, and Kill All Tasks will kill pending tasks launched by all buttons.